-As of 31 December 2023, the principal amount of Citibank N.A. loan is amounted UZS 1,234 billion with due date in August 2024.
-The loan agreement includes two financial covenants: the Group must maintain Total Net Borrowings, at the end of each Measurement Period at less than 3.5 times Adjusted EBITDA for that period; and the Debt-to-Equity Ratio at the end of each Measurement Period must not exceed 1.85:1.
-As of 31 December 2023, the Group breached the covenant on Net Borrowings.
-Consequently, On 29 December 2023 the Group received a waiver letter from Citibank N.A.
+As of 31 December 2024, the principal amount of Citibank N.A. loan is amounted UZS 969 billion with due date in August 2025.
+The loan agreement includes two financial covenants: the Company shall ensure that Total Net Borrowings (excluding any Subordinated Debt and Preference Share Financial Liability) are, at the end of each 30 June and 31 December, less than 4 times Adjusted EBITDA for that Measurement Period; and the Debt-to-Equity Ratio at the end of each 30 June and 31 December must not exceed 1.85:1.
+As of 31 December 2024, the Group was in compliance with covenants.